jorgesanabria/DBAL/README.md

 - Lazy and eager loading of relations
 - Middleware system with caching, transactions, validation and more
 - Schema builder and migration helpers
+- Platform classes for SQLite, PostgreSQL and SQL Server
 - Attribute based entity validation and relation definition
 - Relation loader middleware for programmatic relations ([docs](docs/middlewares.md#relationloadermiddleware))
 - First/Last and Linq helpers